-The stunning coastline at Bolberry Down is now accessible to all, thanks to an initiative by the National Trust and the South West Coast Path.
+Part of the stunning coastline at Bolberry Down is accessible to all, thanks to an initiative by the National Trust and the South West Coast Path.

-This relatively flat section of the coast path provided the perfect opportunity to create a smooth trail, with plenty of benches to sit and enjoy the view.
+This relatively flat section of the coast path provides the perfect place for a smooth level trail, with plenty of benches to sit and enjoy the view.

-The path is an existing part of the South West Coast Path, and has been resurfaced and slightly widened.
+The path is an existing part of the South West Coast Path, and in 2017 the full 1.2km route was resurfaced and slightly widened thanks to funding from the SWCP and the Veronica Awdry Charitable Trust.
 It is now wide enough for buggies, wheelchairs and walking hand in hand.

 Careful maintenance with wildlife in mind

-The path was funded metre by metre and is now standing sturdy for all to enjoy.
+The Rangers will regularly cut the paths to ensure access is always at its best.
 It’s thanks to our supporters who visit, donate, volunteer, and buy memberships that we can look after our South Devon coast and countryside for everyone to enjoy.